nadinejamila/web-dev-learning/Book Notes - Learn Python the Hard Way.md

 # This prints Camille
 ```
 ## Classes
  A class is a way to take a grouping of functions and data and place them inside a container so you can access them with the `.` operator.
-Unlike modules, classess can be used to craft many of these groupings (called "instantiation"), and each one won't interfere with each other.
+Unlike modules, classess can be used to craft **many** of these groupings (called *instantiation*), and each one won't interfere with each other.
  ```python
 class Person(object):